AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

  </tbody>
 </table>

 Learning Manager supports date and time values in UTF 8 and 32 bit format only.
-You may get errors during migration if you mention date in CSV files with an out of range date as 2038-07-17T08:53:21.000Z or 1980-04-17T08:13:25.322Z.
+You may get errors during migration if you mention date in CSV files with an out of range date as 2038-07-17T08:53:21.000Z or 1980-04-17T08:13:25.322Z.&nbsp;
-[sample-csvs.zip](assets/sample-csvs.zip) [CSV-Spec.zip](/content/dam/help/en/learning-manager/integration-admin/feature-summary/migration-manual/jcr_content/root/content/flex/items/position/position-par/download_section_654561273/download-2/CSV-Spec.zip) You need to be aware of the following dependencies on CSV files during import:
+[sample-csvs.zip](assets/sample-csvs.zip) [CSV-Spec.zip](assets/csv-spec.zip)You need to be aware of the following dependencies on CSV files during import:

 * module_version.csv is dependent on module.csv
 * course_instance.csv is dependent on course.csv